 Generally, funeral homes can get a referral fee from the whole body donation organization, plus they sometimes charge a transportation fee.
 So all-in-all, they do still recoup their costs.

 How do I obtain a copy of a death certificate?

 You can obtain copies of a death certificate from the Vital Records office at 210 Joralemon St, Rm 2, 1st Fl Municipal Bldg Brooklyn, NY 11201.
 Phone: 718-802-3589

 What happens if the deceased is taken to the Coroner’s Office?

 If there were circumstances surrounding the death that led to the deceased being taken to the County Coroner’s office, you will need to employ the services of a funeral director as soon as possible to liaise with the Coroner to have the body released into their care.
 Only a licensed funeral director can collect a body from the Coroner’s morgue.

-Hopefully this short guide to arranging an affordable cremation service in Alpharetta has answered some of your questions, and helped you understand how to save costs on a cremation.
-If you would like to read more extensively about cremation planning, please visit the library section on US Funerals Online.
+Hopefully, this short guide to arranging an affordable cremation service in Brooklyn has answered some of your questions and helped you understand how to save costs on a cremation.
+If you would like to read more extensively about cremation planning, please visit the Funeral Resources section on US Funerals Online.

 Cremation Costs 2023: How Cremation is Disrupting the Funeral Industry

 *Prices obtained from online funeral price comparison survey 2022